Covert Vehicle Trackers

 - Knowledge of where your vehicle is being held and if it is stationary or mobile after theft

 Covert Vehicle Tracking And The Law

 You have every right to undertake covert tracking of the vehicles in your fleet and take advantage of the benefits this affords you.
 At the same time, only vehicles may be tracked covertly, not the drivers.
-If your fleet uses covert gps tracking systems, these must be used as anti-theft devices only, and not to covertly monitor the driver.
+If your fleet uses covert GPS tracking systems, these must be used as anti-theft devices only, and not to secretly monitor the driver.